amitjohney/sylvatest/README.md

 ```

 Then you may adapt your environment values (in `environment-values/kubeadm-capd/values.yaml`)
-For capd deployment, the only thing you have to provide is the proxy address if you are using one:
+For capd deployment, you have to:

+- provide the proxy address if you are using one:

 ```yaml
 proxies: